microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-incompatible-release-tags.md

  * @beta
  */
 export class Control {
-  public constructor(x: height, y: width) {
+  public constructor(x: height, y: width) {}
 }
-}

 /**
  * Not visible in a "beta" release.
  * @alpha
  */
-export class Button extends Control {  // <-- okay
+export class Button extends Control {
+  // <-- okay
 }
 ```

 In this example, the "beta" release hides the `Button` class, but it's still perfectly valid for a developer to use
 the base class `Control`.
 So there is no incompatibility here.

-In general, the principle here is that *a type signature should not reference another types whose release tag
+In general, the principle here is that _a type signature should not reference another types whose release tag
-is less visible*.
+is less visible_.
 API Extractor checks this for you, and will report `ae-incompatible-release-tags` if it detects
 an inconsistency.

 ## How to fix